-The Tactical Medicine (TacMed) Course for Law Enforcement Instructors combines both live-fire and tactical medicine exercises in a 2-day, 20-hour class.
-Our curriculum, in accordance with the Principle Guidelines of Instruction set by the Committee for Tactical Emergency Casualty Care (TECC), covers the fundamentals of tactical medicine, the use of a basic trauma kit, treating hemorrhage, chest trauma, and other life-threatening injuries.
-This course also covers fighting to get to the wounded, fighting while wounded, performing rapid patient assessment and treatment while under duress.
+88 Tactical’s Tactical Medicine (TacMed) Course for Law Enforcement Instructors combines live-fire and tactical medicine exercises in a 2-day class.
+Our curriculum follows the Principal Guidelines of Instruction set by the Committee for Tactical Emergency Casualty Care, which covers the fundamentals of tactical medicine, the use of a basic trauma kit, and treating hemorrhage, chest trauma, and other life-threatening injuries.
+This course also covers getting to the wounded, fighting while wounded, and performing rapid patient assessment and treatment under duress.

 - Mental Preparation

 - Advanced one-handed shooting/weapon manipulations

 - Primary and support hand only weapon malfunction drills

 - Shooting from different positions

 - Self assessment, treatment of life-threatening bleeding and one-hand tourniquet application

 - Single and multiple officer rescue tactics under fire